trevbhatt/trevbhatt.github.io/railroad.md

 In 2017, there was some major flooding in Connell, Washington.
 My team and I responded to monitor equipment conditions for safety and to be poised to quickly resume operations.
 As the major arteries of US commerce, a transcontinental outage could have outsized impact on the region.

 <img src="images/connell_flood.png"/>
 Flooding outside Connell, WA.
-Safe restoration of service at maximum speed was critical.
+Safe restoration of service as quickly as possible was critical.

 The summer after these floods, fires near the Columbia River took off.
-After the fire below burned itself out, I managed the inspection of systems to ensure that signal systems were safe fore operations.
+After the fire below burned itself out, I managed the inspection of systems to ensure that signal systems were safe for operations.

 <img src="images/fire.jpeg"/>
 Fire near the north bank of the Columbia River Gorge--don't worry, these crews evacuated before the fire could spread.